Contract Scope of Work: Everything You Need to Know

 Clearly define the product requirements (also called the product scope).
 This details the functions and features.

 The process requirements describe the interaction between the people and product and how the product interacts with business processes.

 Delivering a project successfully requires that the right stakeholders be involved at various stages of the project scope.

 Know what is considered out-of-scope for a project.
 This means documenting what processes/steps will not be done to avoid assumptions and confusion.

 To avoid disagreements and changes to the scope of the project by stakeholders, it is important that the client and agency have strict management processes in place.
 In this way, once the scope is defined, it cannot be changed without appropriate functions taking place to change the process.

 If you need help with a contract scope of work, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.